Tucson Area Walking Tours

 Mainly Murals

 The Mainly Murals Walking Tour, led by tour guide Dorothy Yanez, features many of the murals found in the downtown area, discussing the artist, history of the mural, and many of the artists’ inspirations behind the pieces.
-OVER 10 NEW MURALS HAVE BEEN ADDED TO THIS TOUR ROUTE SINCE DOROTHY HAS BEGUN GIVING THESE TOURS.
-The tour begins at the Presidio Museum and is approximately two miles long, including murals north of Congress Street.
+Several new murals have been added to the route since Dorothy began giving these tours.
+The tour begins at the Presidio Museum and includes murals north of Congress Street.
+It is approximately two miles long.

 $20/member, $30/non-member